Moving to Cleveland

 The ability to choose your energy company is a big benefit for those moving to Cleveland.
 Whether you’re coming from out of state or moving from one part of Ohio to Northeast Ohio, you’ll want to include this opportunity on your to do list.

-Ohio is an Energy Choice state, which means residents have the freedom to compare electric and natural gas providers and choose the electricity supplier and plan that best fits their individual situation, whether that’s choosing a fixed-rate plan to make monthly budgeting more predictable, or selecting a supplier that offers environmentally friendly clean energy
+Ohio is an Energy Choice state, which means residents have the freedom to compare electric and natural gas providers and choose the electricity supplier and plan that best fits their individual situation, whether that’s choosing a fixed-rate plan to make monthly budgeting more predictable, or selecting a supplier that offers environmentally friendly clean energy.

 How electricity reaches your home